-The "Lady in Pink" is a well known exponent of the 24 form, Yang-style 'Beijing Simplified' form (the most popular across the world)
+The "Lady in Pink" is well known for the 'Simplified' 24-form; the most popular across the world

 (don't let her great flexibility put you off ~ she has trained for many years!)

 This Shibashi 18 posture Taiji Qigong video is by Shan-Tung Hsu's Hong Kong "sister".

 Here is a 50 minute talk by Dr Paul Lam on his "Tai Chi for Health Program".
 Clearly a fit 60+ year old back in 2009 despite being an Arthritis sufferer in his teenage years!
-Founder of the 'Tai Chi form for Arthritis'
+Founder of the 'Tai Chi for Arthritis' form.